 EULA: The Graphics Gems code is copyright-protected.
 In other words, you cannot claim the text of the code as your own and resell it.
 Using the code is permitted in any program, product, or library, non-commercial or commercial.
 Giving credit is not required, though is a nice gesture.
 The code comes as-is, and if there are any flaws or problems with any Gems code, nobody involved with Gems - authors, editors, publishers, or webmasters - are to be held responsible.
 Basically, don't be a jerk, and remember that anything free comes with no guarantee.

 Related Resources: The Graphics Gems series has been ended by the founding editor, Andrew Glassner.
-To allow continued presentation of new results, he started the journal of graphics tools, a quarterly which includes Gems-like material.
-Their web site includes related code for a number of basic graphics operations (e.g. triangle-triangle intersection, gamma-corrected antialiased lines, Hammersley and Halton sampling, etc.).
+To allow continued presentation of new results, he started the journal of graphics tools, a quarterly which includes Gems-like material and which has a free code repository.
+This was then succeeded by the Journal of Computer Graphics Techniques, an open-source journal in which many of the articles include code.

 An excellent place for solid code for all sorts of basic graphics algorithms is Dave Eberly's Geometric Tools site.